leoyao-lzy/Electronic-Organ/README.md

 1. In the "Music-Play" folder, there are C files that play the songs "Little Stars" and "Shinning Days" separately.

-2. ==I'm just getting started with C programming, it's my first time working on a project on my own, and my level of programming is still improving, so the implementation code for this project doesn't look concise enough, and there's plenty of room for debugging and modifying.
-If you have any questions or suggestions, you are more than welcome to comment or contact me directly.==
+2. ```I'm just getting started with C programming, it's my first time working on a project on my own, and my level of programming is still improving, so the implementation code for this project doesn't look concise enough, and there's plenty of room for debugging and modifying.
+If you have any questions or suggestions, you are more than welcome to comment or contact me directly.```

 3. Will be updated continuously...